wedapps/project2/Step-By-Step.md

 # Step By Step
-## Proyecto 1.1
+## Proyecto 2
-### iOS
+### Android

-This is my documentation about the step by step of developing, again but with improvements, my project 1, version 1.1.
+This is my documentation about the step by step of developing my project 2, version 1.

-The app is developed for iOS (for now) with Swift.
+The app is developed for Android with Kotlin.

 It is an app of given quotes from famous people, according the humo of the user.